Sketching sparse low-rank matrices with near-optimal sample- and time-complexity using message passing: Recovery in the presence of noise

 for some constant $\gamma_1 \le \gamma_0$.
 The estimated index-value pair $(\hat{\ell}, \hx_{0\hat{\ell}})$ in \eqref{eq:ML_projection_coeff} is the maximum-likelihood estimate of $(\ell, x_{0\ell})$ corresponding to the singleton bin in \eqref{eq:singleton_expression_noisy}, given the limiting distribution of the noise $\frac{\tbw_{j}^*}{\sqrt{|\mc{N}(j)|}} $ is $\normal(\bzero, \sigma^2\mathbf{I}_P)$.
 We note that $(\hat{\ell}, \hx_{0\hat{\ell}})$ will be an accurate estimate of the true index-value pair $(\ell, x_{0\ell})$ only when the accumulated noise level $\sqrt{\abs{\mc{N}(j)}} \sigma$ (i.e., the standard deviation of $\tbw^*_j$) is much smaller than the signal magnitude $\abs{x_{0\ell}}$.

 The algorithm declares $\by_j$ a multiton if it fails both zeroton and singleton tests.

 At $t=0$, the algorithm identifies the initial set of zerotons and singletons among the $\nBins$ bins using the tests above.
 Let $\mc{S}(t)$ denote the set of singletons at time $t$.
 Then at each $t \ge 1$, the algorithm picks a singleton uniformly at random from $\mc{S}(t-1)$, and recovers the nonzero entry of $\bx_0$ underlying the singleton using the index-value pair $(\hat{\ell}, \hat{x}_{0\hat{\ell}})$ in \eqref{eq:ML_projection_coeff}.
 The algorithm then peels off the contribution of the $\hat{\ell}$-th entry of $\bx_0$ from each of the $d$ bins it is involved in, re-categorizes these bins, and updates the set of singletons to include any new singletons created by the peeling of the $\hat{\ell}$-th entry.
 The updated set of singletons is $\mc{S}(t)$.
 Stage A continues until singletons run out, i.e., when $\mc{S}(t) = \emptyset$.
+This algorithm is similar to Algorithm \ref{alg:nl_stage_A} with additional input $\bS$, $\gamma_0$, $\gamma_1$ and $\sigma^2$, and different zeroton and singleton tests.
+We omit the pseudocode for brevity.
 If the supports of $\{ \bv_1, \ldots, \bv_r \}$ are known to be disjoint, we proceed to stage B, described in the next subsection.

 When the supports of the $r$ eigenvectors have overlaps, we take a large enough sketch (with $R=\bigo(r k^2)$) to identify all the nonzero entries in $\bX_0$ in stage A, and then perform an eigendecomposition on the recovered submatrix of nonzero entries to obtain the nonzero entries of $ \{ \bv_1, \ldots, \bv_r \}$.